Local Exchange-Correlation Potentials by Density Inversion in Solids: Results and Discussion

 The band gaps for various DFAs and the corresponding LXC gaps are given in Table \ref{table:TMO_gaps} for these TMOs in the rocksalt structure.
-For MnO and NiO, the LSDA underestimate the band gap when compared to experiment with LSDA giving 0.81 eV compared to the experimental value of 3.9 eV for MnO\cite{MnO_band_gap_experimental} and 0.66 eV compared to the experimental value\cite{NiO_band_gap_experimental} of 4.0 eV for NiO.
-A small improvement is given using a GGA such as PBE with $0.96 \text{ eV}$ for MnO and 1.23 eV for NiO.
+For MnO and NiO, the LSDA underestimates the band gap when compared to experiment with a small improvement at the GGA level of theory using PBE.
 However, in the case of CoO and FeO, the inaccuracy of the LSDA and PBE is more severe with both systems predicted to be falsely metallic rather than insulating.
-In the case of a meta-generalised gradient approximation (meta-GGA) such as the regularised variant of the strongly constrained and appropriately normed functional\cite{RSCAN_CASTEP} (rSCAN), all four TMOs were correctly predicted to be insulating which is unsurprising given the SCAN functional is expected to have a smaller SIE than GGAs\cite{TMOs_SCAN_Performance_1_Carter_2018,TMOs_SCAN_Performance_2_Carter_2020,SCAN}.
+In the case of a meta-generalised gradient approximation (meta-GGA) such as the regularised variant of the SCAN\cite{RSCAN_CASTEP} (rSCAN), all four TMOs were correctly predicted to be insulating which is somewhat unsurprising given that SCAN is expected to have a smaller SIE than GGAs\cite{TMOs_SCAN_Performance_1_Carter_2018,TMOs_SCAN_Performance_2_Carter_2020,SCAN}.

 The LFX potential, by virtue of being obtained by inversion of the HF density, does not contain a SIE.
+On the other hand, the LFX potential contains a small systematic error due to over-localisation of the density from the omission of correlation in the self-consistent HF cycle that generates the density.
+This error tends to increase the value of the LFX band gap, typically for most materials by a few tenths of an eV.
+In addition, by omitting the exchange and correlation discontinuity correction $\deltaxc$ (see section \ref{section:delta_xc} for a discussion), the LFX result includes a small compensating systematic error of a similar order of magnitude as over-localisation, which tends to underestimate the value of the band gap.

-It is thus unsurprising perhaps that the computed KS band gap using LFX had the lowest MAE of $0.43 \text{ eV}$ and MARE of 17.6\% compared to experiment, with accuracy comparable to hybrid functionals treated in a GKS scheme, in particular B3LYP and HSE06.
-On the other hand, a larger deviation between LFX and the experimental band gap was found in FeO, shown in Fig. \ref{fig:TMO_LFX_BS}, where LFX gave a gap of 0.81 eV while the experimental gap is 2.4 eV.
-We believe this is due to strong Mott physics, which we will address in section \ref{section:delta_xc}.
+As a result, the computed KS band gap using LFX had the lowest MAE of $0.43 \text{ eV}$ and MARE of 17.6\% for these systems compared to experiment, with accuracy comparable to hybrid functionals treated in a GKS scheme, in particular B3LYP and HSE06.

+We note that a larger deviation between LFX and the experimental band gap was found in FeO, shown in Fig. \ref{fig:TMO_LFX_BS}, where LFX gave a 0.81 eV gap while the experimental gap is 2.4 eV.
+As discussed in section \ref{section:delta_xc}, we believe this is due to strong Mott physics.
 We point out that the qualitative picture is correct and in particular, we are not aware of another \textit{local} XC potential (besides LFX/xOEP) which predicts a finite band gap for FeO.
-In the other TMOs studied, the similarity of the LFX band gaps and experimental band gaps suggests weaker Mott physics and that the failure of local and semi-local DFAs is at {least partially due to an inaccurate or incomplete description of exchange.